 There are a small number of lenders who work slightly different, and this is where the benefits of using a mortgage expert is vital.
-Our experts have access to lenders who take a common sense approach to lending to CIS mortgages.
-Instead of using self-employed income, they will treat the worker the same as being in an employed role, and work off the higher figure.
+Our experts have access to lenders who take a common sense approach to lending for CIS mortgages.
+Instead of using self-employed income, they will treat the worker the same as being in an employed role, and work off the higher figure before you are taxed.

-How much could I borrow for a CIS mortgage?
+How much could I borrow for CIS mortgage?

 - Deposit Levels